zhangzheheng12345/Lightest/README.md

 Just use CMake to build the project.
 Then run it.
 The outputs should be like those given out above, but maybe a bit more, since `test.cpp` adds a user defined data processor to list the failed tests.

-(*they should be colorful if your platform is Windows, Linux or Mac*)
+Outputs should be colorful if your platform is Windows, Linux or Mac.

 ## Usage